 The price of light is less than the cost of darkness. – Arthur C. Nielsen

 If I could receive a dollar for every time I’d seen this I’d be a millionaire by now.
-Do not use AdWords without first configuring conversion tracking to track enquiries, phone calls, sign ups and whatever else you need.
+Do not use Google Ads without first configuring conversion tracking to track enquiries, phone calls, sign ups and whatever else you need.

 There is no world where you should you ever convince yourself that not configuring conversion tracking is a good thing.

 Data without context is meaningless, context is what turns data into information.
 It’s that information that will help you understand which areas of your campaign are working and which parts are not.
 Using conversion tracking you can begin to refine your account to generate the highest quality leads and conversion rates.

 Learn From Your Mistakes